fancyremarker/flux/doc/MQL.md

     [a:b:d, a:b:e, a:b:f, a:c:d, a:c:e, a:c:f]

-and adds a hash computed from the attributes to the set associated with each of those labels.
+and adds the request IP to the set associated with each of those labels.

 The dot notation allows you to join values together to form a list of keys.
-An expression of the form X.Y means "for each string L in X, replace L by all strings in the set associated with the label L:Y. For example,
+An expression of the form X.Y means "for each string L in X, replace L by all strings in the set associated with the label L:Y. Note that for an expression X.Y to be valid, X must be a list, so a chain of ids joined by dots has to start off with a literal list of ids.
+For example,

     targets: ["['a','b'].artwork_ids"]
     add: "'artwork:123'"